ZavenGaloyan/Unit_4_repo/README.md

 4.Allow users to chat bettween eachother and in relative groups

-5.Allow for users to upload images and resources
+5.Allow for users to upload resources

 6.Integrate a resources page based off interests